pcafrica/advanced_programming_2024-2025/exercises/13/13-py_scicomp.md

 # Exercise 3: pandas (1/2)

 1. **DataFrame operations and visualization**
-   1. Import the `sales_data.txt` dataset as a pandas DataFrame.
+   1. Import the `sales_data.csv` dataset as a pandas DataFrame.
    2. Extract data from the 'South' region, sort them by descending 'Quantity' and add a new column 'Total revenue' $=$ 'Quantity' $\times$ 'Price'.
    3. Visualize trends of 'Total revenue' by 'Date' (line plot) and by 'Product' (bar plot).